-CVS Caremark Specialty Pharmacy is a pharmacy that offers medications for a variety of conditions, such as cancer, hemophilia, immune deficiency, multiple sclerosis, and rheumatoid arthritis, which are not often available at local pharmacies.
-Select specialty medications require prior authorization before they can be filled and delivered.
-Providers can call 800-279-1878 (Medallion and FAMIS), or 855-652-8249 (CCC PLUS) to request prior authorization, or complete the applicable prior authorization form and fax to 855-799-2553.
+CVS Caremark Specialty Pharmacy is a pharmacy that offers medications for a variety of conditions, such as cancer, hemophilia, immune deficiency, multiple sclerosis, and rheumatoid arthritis, which maynot be available at local pharmacies.
+Specialty medications may require prior authorization before they can be filled and delivered.
+Providers can call 800-279-1878 (Medallion and FAMIS), or 855-652-8249 (CCC Plus) to request prior authorization or complete the applicable prior authorization form and fax to 855-799-2553.
 Specialty medications can be delivered to the provider's office, member's home, or other location as requested.
+Other specialty pharmacies are included in our network, visit our website to determine what other pharmacies are in our network.